ealtili/Blog/Troubleshooting_Kubernetes.md.md

 Lets look at troubleshooting
 kubernetes workloads such as pods deployments and services.
-Troubleshooting these things is not that complicated
-but the reality is it's actually quite simple and this video is gonna be a long one but we're gonna go through a lot of different scenarios and you'll see that the train of thought and the pattern of troubleshooting these things is very similar and quite simple so without further ado let's go the line ending
+Troubleshooting these things is not that complicated.
+We will look at different scenarios and we will see that thought and the pattern of troubleshooting these things is very similar and quite simple so without further ado let's go the line ending